simonski/kp/README.md

 # KP

 A terminal tool to manage key/pairs.
-I use it to manage *temporary* key/pairs on *controlled* hardware.

 This is OSS - if you want to contribute please read the [DEVELOPER_GUIDE.md](DEVELOPER_GUIDE.md).